illinois-impact/ece408_project/README.md

 **Goal: successfully edit code and run in rai**

 Modify `ece408_src/new-forward.cuh` to implement a forward GPU convolution.
+You may run your code with `python m3.1.py`.
+It takes the same arguments as `m2.1py`.

 ### 3.2 Create a profile with `nvprof`.